 Depending on the length of your time together, a number of factors may be contributing to your relationship’s dry spell.
 Whether it’s kids, lack of sleep, an abundance of work or never ending household duties; the marriage is most commonly what suffers the most.
 It is so hard to still see what your partner or spouse have to offer when you are up to your eyes with responsibility and tension.
 As challenging as these years may be, they do come to an end.
 The trick to surviving them is to not lose each other during the fight.
 This in itself is the most difficult part.
 Before you know it, you’ll be sitting in an empty house with someone you hardly know anymore – a roommate.
 The only thing worse than being alone is feeling as such in a marriage.

-I believe every marriage struggles with this at some point.
+I believe every marriage or relationship struggles with this at some point.
 For many, this is where the road splits.
 One exit is paved with fool’s gold, the other lacks appeal but is almost always more fulfilling.
 Of course we want to make the right choice, but this goal is easy to lose sight of while our eyes are focused on the good looking person who’s disconnected from all of the hardships that seem to be in the way.
 It’s just…easier, right?
 It seems as such, especially when the other road isn’t even fully paved.
 However, we must remember that it’s more rewarding to regain the love of the one we know than to discover the faults in the one whose mysteries intrigue us.

 Speaking from experience, a mature love is the absolute greatest!
 To have years of memories to look back on, knowing another person so deeply and intimately, to trust someone with every fiber of your being – these emotions don’t come easily nor do they come quickly.
 Before throwing all of it away for someone you’ll surely come to realize is just as human as your ex, take a step back and think about what made you fall in love in the first place.
 Look at yourself with an equally critical eye as you do your spouse or partner.
 Over everything, be understanding, gentle and loving.
 You did not enter your vows alone.
 We are all flawed, with that said, we are all beautiful.